wazuh/wazuh-documentation/source/compliance/tsc/common-criteria/cc7.1.rst

       # systemctl restart wazuh-manager

 #.
-Navigate to the Vulnerability Detector module from the Wazuh dashboard.
+Navigate to the Vulnerability Detection module from the Wazuh dashboard.
 Select an agent to view its discovered vulnerabilities.

    .. thumbnail:: /images/compliance/tsc/common-criteria/agent-vulnerabilities.png
       :title: Agent vulnerabilities